mo-rob-1/legal-aspire-solicitors/README.md

-# Legal Aspire Solicitors - How I Built the Site
+# Legal Aspire Solicitors - How I Built The Site

 I created this project so I can share, explain and showcase the process I take when it comes to creating a custom and bespoke site.
 In this case, I created a custom WordPress site for a fictional law firm.
 I used WordPress because it is versatile CMS and the main goal was to allow authorised users to log in and add their own content.
 Also, building a custom theme from scratch gives me full control of how the site will look.